apidojo/api-documentation/source/index.html.md

 # Introduction

 Welcome to the API Dojo documentation!
 You can use our APIs to access official live and structural data from lots of brands which are from various categories.

+We currently provide our services via RapidAPI.com only.
+You need to register an account on the market platform as developer or consumer to start using our APIs.
+Please have a look at <a href='https://docs.rapidapi.com/docs/basics-creating-a-project'>Creating a project</a> to get started.

 # Authentication